josmar-crwdstffng/angular/aio/content/tutorial/index.md

 * Use the [Angular CLI](cli "CLI command reference") to develop an application

 The *Tour of Heroes* application that you build helps a staffing agency manage its stable of heroes.
-The application has many of the features that you'd expect to find in any data-driven application.
+The application has many of the features that you would expect to find in any data-driven application.

 The finished application: